aws-powertools/powertools-lambda-java/docs/core/logging.md

 <!-- markdownlint-disable MD013 -->
 With [AWS Lambda Advanced Logging Controls (ALC)](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-cloudwatchlogs.html#monitoring-cloudwatchlogs-advanced){target="_blank"}, you can enforce a minimum log level that Lambda will accept from your application code.

-When enabled, you should keep Powertools and ALC log level in sync to avoid data loss.
+When enabled, you should keep your own log level and ALC log level in sync to avoid data loss.

 Here's a sequence diagram to demonstrate how ALC will drop both `INFO` and `DEBUG` logs emitted from `Logger`, when ALC log level is stricter than `Logger`.
 <!-- markdownlint-enable MD013 -->